MattBCoding/ufoduel/README.md

   * It would be nice to include a leaderboard so that users can compare their score or results with other players, or with themselves over a period of time.
 This could increase the challenge for users to try and beat other players or their previous scores.
 * Different Levels
   * The game could be extended through the implementation of a level structure which would require the player to work their way through the levels to reach the final Boss.
+* Multiplayer
   * Network play mode.
 It would be nice to include an online multiplayer option to the game to enable users to play the game against another person rather than the computer.

 ## Testing

+### Testing Strategy

+I took a two stage approach to testing the site.
+The first stage was continuous testing as the site was being developed.
+This was especially important to do during development of the JavaScript logic to ensure that the different functions and variables contained or returned the correct data type or values.
+During the styling of the site I would check the visual appearence within a live server window to preview the changes before they were committed.

 link to testing.md file with full testing descriptions